What is Phygital? Here are 4 Spot-On Industry Examples for 2023

 What is phygital?
 Infographic

-Phygital is more common than you think
+Phygital customer experiences are more common than you think

 You may be thinking that the idea of phygital is futuristic or reserved for those with access to exclusive technology, but that’s not the case.